Albanians in Italy: Modern period

 As a consequence after the collapse of communism in Albania in 1990, Italy had been the main migration target for the Albanian people leaving their country.
 This exodus was fueled mainly by social and economic instability, a looming fear of civil war and lack of confidence in the democratization process of Albania.

 Around 3 weeks after the overturning of the regime, in March 1991, approximately 25,700 Albanians crossed the Strait of Otranto into Italy.
 Subsequently, in August 1991, another 20,000 migrants arrived in Bari Harbour aboard the Vlora.
 The Italian government classified such Albanians as “illegal economic migrants” and started repatriating them after a period of detention in special camps in Southern Italy.
 Albanian attempts to immigrate by sea caused the Italian government to deploy a considerable number of Italian soldiers along the coast of Puglia - directly facing Albania.

 Italy had been a symbol of the West for many Albanians during the communist period, because of its geographic proximity.
-Additionally, Albania past status as an Italian colony might have fueled immigration efforts into Italy specifically.
+Additionally, Albania's past status as an Italian colony might have fueled immigration efforts into Italy specifically.
 There is also a linguistic connection similar to what attracts Romanians to Italy, as the Albanian language, although not itself Romance, has a large amount of vocabulary of Romance origin like English or Maltese.
 Italy reacted to this migration pressure by introducing the "Martelli" law, stipulating that any immigrant who could prove that he or she had come into the country before the end of 1989 be granted a two-year residency permit.